Addressing Climate Change (Initiatives based on TCFD Recommendations)

 • Recognition of opportunities and initiatives to capture opportunities:

-• Risk recognition: We comprehensively perceive the risks associated with climate change by assessing the importance in each risk category.
-We recognize credit risk (deterioration of client business performance) and market risk (decline in the value of equity holdings) to be of particularly high consequence.
+• Risk recognition: We comprehensively ascertain the risks associated with climate change by assessing the importance in each risk category.

-Transition risk Physical risk
+Transition risks Physical risks

 Analysis method